marco262/my_wiki/data/dnd/class/sorcerer.md

 ## Spellcasting

 An event in your past, or in the life of a parent or ancestor, left an indelible mark on you, infusing you with arcane magic.
 This font of magic, whatever its origin, fuels your spells.
-See the [[[general:Spellcasting Rules]]] and the [[[class-spell-list:sorcerer-spells|sorcerer spell list]]].
+See the [[[general:Spellcasting Rules]]] and the [sorcerer spell list](/dnd/class_spell_list/sorcerer/true).

 ### Cantrips

-At 1st level, you know four cantrips of your choice from the [[[class-spell-list:sorcerer-spells|sorcerer spell list]]].
+At 1st level, you know four cantrips of your choice from the [sorcerer spell list](/dnd/class_spell_list/sorcerer/true).
 You learn additional sorcerer cantrips of your choice at higher levels, as shown in the Cantrips Known column of the Sorcerer table.

 ### Spell Slots